ClusterHQ/flocker/CONTRIBUTING.rst

    $ sudo tox

-Since these tests involve global state on your machine (filesystems, iptables, docker containers, etc.) we recommend running them in the development Vagrant image.
+Since these tests involve global state on your machine (filesystems, ``iptables``, docker containers, etc.) we recommend running them in the development Vagrant image.

 Documentation